-For three and five year grants, there will be an evaluation meeting at the end of year 2.
-The purpose of the evaluation meeting is to assess progress the awardees have made towards advancing project goals.
+For Fellow awards, the annual PI meeting at the end of year 2 will be used to assess progress the awardees have made towards advancing project goals.
 Each awardee will prepare briefing material (expected to be 10 pages or less) describing their accomplishments and make a short presentation which will be followed by questions and answers.
-The reviewers will evaluate the progress.
-Taking into account reviewers' input, NSF will make a decision for the third year of funding.
+Based on this assessment, NSF will decide on a possible Two-Year Extension for Special Creativity.

-Grantees will be required to include appropriate acknowledgment of NSF support under the NSF CMMI division in any publication (including World Wide Web pages) of any material based on or developed under the project, in the following terms:
+Grantees will be required to include appropriate acknowledgment of support from the NSF CMMI division in any publication (including World Wide Web pages) of any material based on or developed under the project, in the following terms: